ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 {: faq}

 IBM Support continues to be your point of contact for any instance configuration concern.
 However, if the reported concern is determined to be for a BYOL VMware component, you are directed to VMware Support.

+## Can you renew BYOL?
+{: #faq_byol-renew}
+{: faq}

+No. If the contract that is providing BYOL ends and is up for renewal, new licenses must be purchased from IBM.

 ## Related links
 {: #faq_byol-related}